 - Communal living room, kitchen, gym, ping pong table, rooftop, pantry on each floor

 Being all about hassle-free living, all bedrooms at the Weave property are fully furnished, with prices inclusive of rent, utilities, use of common areas, and regular housekeeping.
 Apart from impeccable designs throughout the property to make sure residents feel right at home, Weave is also big on socialising too.
 Offering plenty of shared spaces and a full calendar of events, they get the chance to mingle, make new friends, and become part of the Weave family.
-Conveniently located just a few minutes away from Prince Edward MTR station, this space offers a fresh new take on city living.
-Want to know more?
-Click here to find out all you need to know about Weave Co-living.
+Conveniently located just a few minutes away from Prince Edward MTR station, this space offers a fresh new take on co-living in Hong Kong.

 - Communal living room, kitchen, coffee shop, theatre room, gym, barbecue area